PRACTICE DIRECTION 7A – PROCEDURE FOR APPLICATIONS IN MATRIMONIAL AND CIVIL PARTNERSHIP PROCEEDINGS

 (a) the notice of application for permission; and

-(b) a copy of the application for a matrimonial or civil partnership order or the answer showing the proposed amendments.
+(b) the proposed supplemental application or a copy of the application for a matrimonial or civil partnership order or the answer showing the proposed amendments.

-Where permission to amend has been given, the party applying to make the amendment should within 14 days of the date of the order, or within such other period as the court directs, file with the court the amended application for a matrimonial or civil partnership order or the amended answer.
+5.3 Where permission has been given for the purposes of paragraph 5.1, the applicant should within 14 days of the date of the order, or within such other period as the court directs, file with the court the amended application for a matrimonial or a civil partnership order, the amended answer or the supplemental application for a matrimonial or civil partnership order.

 Requests for further information under rule 7.15 (further information)